Tools

 Some tools default to running in a sandboxed worker container instead of the primary agent process.

-The current worker-routed defaults are file, shell, python, and coding.
+The current worker-routed defaults are file, shell, python, coding, and docker.

 Use Sandbox Proxy Isolation for deployment details and worker-scope behavior.